zin-lin/ModTkinter/README.md

 ModTkinter is a technology which is based mainly on base64 decoding.
 After the double layer buffering of each `tcl/tk` widget, ModTkinter widgets will be rerendered with graphics as pixels...

 Images are not use as normal images but pixels so that you can set any color you like as in `[R,G,B,A]` format...
+`Would take no longer than 2 secs to load on a slow machine for nearly two hundred widgets on screen since pixel data is formatted as an array...`

 #### Requirements